juanmas-hub/conurbanOS/README.md

 - Implements a **TLB (Translation Lookaside Buffer)** for fast address translation.
 - Uses **cache mechanisms** to improve memory access performance.
 - Handles page faults by interacting with the Memory module.
-- Utilizes **goroutines** for internal concurrency and process scheduling within each CPU instance.

 ### 🔌 IO